Menu

 About Mexico City and its surrounding areas

-The Zócalo (main square) is the beating heart of Mexico City.
-From here, you can explore ancient Aztec ruins, admire the grandeur of the Palace of Fine Arts, and wander through cobbled streets that feel like stepping back in time.
-Stay in charming boutique hotels and dine at historic restaurants once frequented by aristocrats, offering the finest Mexican cuisine in an unforgettable setting.
+The Zócalo, Mexico City’s main square, is the vibrant heart of the capital.
+From here, you can explore ancient Aztec remains, admire the elegance of the Palace of Fine Arts and wander cobbled streets that evoke centuries of history.
+The area is home to charming boutique hotels and historic restaurants once visited by aristocrats, where you can enjoy refined Mexican cuisine in a memorable setting.

 • Visit the Zócalo – Explore the main square, one of the largest public plazas in the world, and admire its historic landmarks like the Metropolitan Cathedral and National Palace.